RasaHQ/rasa/docs/docs/reference/rasa/nlu/components.md

  | provide_context() -> Optional[Dict[Text, Any]]
 ```

-Initialize this component for a new pipeline.
+Initializes this component for a new pipeline.

 This function will be called before the training
 is started and before the first message is processed using